 #4 Dar Williams — 2015 — Emerald (11 listens)

 A welcome return to top form after the good-but-not-great The Promised Land and In The Time of Gods.
 I rate Emerald as Williams’ best album since 2005’s My Better Self, which is saying something.
 Her eye is clear, her mind is sharp, her lyrics are incisive and her tunes are singable.
 How is she not better known?

 #3 The Neal Morse Band — 2015 — The Grand Experiment (13 listens)

 The king of prog rock returns with a not-exactly-solo-album.
 Previous outings hsve been credited to Neal Morse, with the songs all written by him; but this one is a band effort.
 His long-term collaborators Mike Portnoy and Randy George are on drums and keyboards as usual, but this time they’re joined by guitarist Eric Gillette and multi-instrumentatalist Bill Hubauer.
 The result is a typically inventive album, but perhaps with more of the feel of Transatlantic than a Neal Morse solo album.
 Which is fair enough since this, like that, is the result of a collaboration.

 The album opens with Following the Call (above) ten minutes of fascinating and ever-changing music introduced by perfect harmony vocals.
 Lovers of harmony will also enjoy the album’s very gentle third track, Waterfall, which I’ve more than once seen likened to the work of Crosby, Stills and Nash.
-(One of the great things about this band is that all five members can and do sing.)
+(One of the great things about this band is that four of the five members can and do sing.)

 This is a very joyful album, and I’ve loved listening to it — not only the 13 times that my records show I’ve heard it on my computers, but also many times in the car and on the kitchen CD player.
 And I am absolutely pumped about the Neal Morse Band’s forthcoming double concept album The Similitude of a Dream.